boniface/hash-media-deps-plugin/Readme.md

 ## Usage

-In your `build.sbt` file, you can reference the dependencies provided by the plugin:
+In your `build.sbt` file, you can reference the dependencies provided by the project:

 ```scala
 ThisBuild / resolvers ++= Seq(